ABliss523/Lets-go-Splunking-/README.md

 #### Background:
 A Vandaly server is also experiencing brute force attacks into their administrator account.
 Management would like you to set up monitoring to notify the SOC team if a brute force attack occurs again.
 #### Task:
 Analyze administrator logs that document a brute force attack.
 Then, create a baseline of the ordinary amount of administrator bad logins and determine a threshold to indicate if a brute force attack is occurring.
+(Alert Evidence found in Vandalay Cyber Alerts folder)

 ![Brute Force Attack](https://github.com/ABliss523/Lets-go-Splunking-/blob/main/Vandalay%20Cyber%20Reports/Failed%20Logins.PNG)